pygsflow/pygsflow/README.md

    2) Python 3.6 or greater
    3) Flopy 3.3.6 or greater (`pip install flopy`) *note* for Python 3.6 use (`pip install flopy==3.3.4`)
    4) NetCdf4 (optional, required for netcdf exporting and autotesting) (`pip install netcdf4`)
-   5) Rasterio and rasterstats (optional, required for raster resampling and model building methods)
+   5) Rasterio and rasterstats (optional, required for raster resampling and model building methods)(`pip install rasterio rasterstats`)

 ## Installation
 **Version 1.1.0** (Master branch and from pypi)